verilator/verilator/docs/guide/languages.rst

   Generally supported.

 $exit, $finish, $stop
-  The rarely used optional parameter to $finish and $stop is ignored. $exit is aliased to $finish.
+  The rarely used optional parameter to $finish and $stop is ignored; $exit is aliased to $finish.

 $fopen, $fclose, $fdisplay, $ferror, $feof, $fflush, $fgetc, $fgets, $fscanf, $fwrite, $fscanf, $sscanf